Double-entry bookkeeping: Books of accounts

 In double-entry bookkeeping, every financial transaction is entered into at least two nominal ledger accounts to ensure that total debits equal total credits, maintaining balance in the general ledger.
 This is a partial check that each and every transaction has been correctly recorded.
 Each transaction is recorded as a "debit entry" (Dr) in one account, and a "credit entry" (Cr) in a second account.
-Debits are posted on the left-hand side of a ledger account, while credits are posted on the right-hand side.
+Per convention, debits are posted on the left-hand side of a ledger account, while credits are posted on the right-hand side.
 If the total of the entries on the debit side of one account is greater than the total on the credit side of the same nominal account, that account is said to have a debit balance.

 Double entry is applied within nominal ledgers, while daybooks (journals) typically serve as preliminary records and are not part of the nominal ledger itself.
 The information from the daybooks will be used in the nominal ledger and it is the nominal ledgers that will ensure the integrity of the resulting financial information created from the daybooks (provided that the information recorded in the daybooks is correct).

 The reason for this is to limit the number of entries in the nominal ledger: entries in the daybooks can be totalled before they are entered in the nominal ledger.
 If there are only a relatively small number of transactions it may be simpler instead to treat the daybooks as an integral part of the nominal ledger and thus of the double-entry system.

 However, as can be seen from the examples of daybooks shown below, it is still necessary to check, within each daybook, that the postings from the daybook balance.

 Nominal ledger accounts form the basis for preparing a trial balance, which lists debit and credit balances in two columns to confirm that total debits equal total credits.
 The trial balance lists all the nominal ledger account balances.
 The list is split into two columns, with debit balances placed in the left hand column and credit balances placed in the right hand column.
 Another column will contain the name of the nominal ledger account describing what each value is for.
 The total of the debit column must equal the total of the credit column.

 Debits and credits

-Double-entry bookkeeping is structured around the accounting equation, which states that: